adhinneupane/aws-gcp-wsk-reverse-engineering/README.md

 </p>

-# Using Inspector in Serverless Functions
+# Reverse Engineering of Serverless Functions

 In your handler function: